Skip to main content

 - Citation chasing across the scientific literature (who cited this paper?): Try Web of Science.

 DOCUMENT DELIVERY SERVICE

-- In article databases, look for a purple "UW Article Online" icon.
-If there isn't one, click on the "Check for Full Text" icon.
+- In article databases, look for the "Check for Full Text" icon.
 You will be led either to the online version of the article or to a document request form.
 The library's document delivery service will send you a copy free of charge.